KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 }
 ```

-2. Format supplied by `num-rational` crate:
+2. As a unique format supplied by the `num-rational` crate:

 ```json
 [